Two individuals are working together on a robotic device made of metal parts and wheels on a wooden table.

 Foundations of Programming

-This course is an introductory course in computer programming designed to provide students with a solid foundation in programming concepts, problem-solving strategies, and algorithmic thinking using C++.
-The course will focus on key programming concepts such as variables, control structures, functions, arrays, object-oriented programming, and file handling.
+This introductory course in computer programming provides students with a solid foundation in programming concepts, problem-solving strategies, and algorithmic thinking using C++.
+The course will focus on key programming concepts, including variables, control structures, functions, arrays, object-oriented programming and file handling.
 Emphasis will be placed on writing clean, efficient, and well-documented code, as well as on developing strong problem-solving skills.

 Foundations of Programming Educational Objectives